-West Seattle water taxi suspended because of dock flaw
+West Seattle water taxi suspended through weekend over dock flaw

 The Water Taxi shuttle minibuses 773 and 775, which move people between Elliott Bay and Alki, Admiral and Alaska Junction areas, will continue to operate.
 King County Metro suggests other transit to downtown, such as RapidRide C, or the Route 56 serving Admiral.

-Elected officials this spring hailed better transit options as a way for travelers to cope with the emergency closure of the West Seattle Bridge, but demand hasn’t surged yet for either the water taxi or buses, which use the lower swing bridge.
+Elected officials this spring hailed better transit options as a way for travelers to cope with the emergency closure of the West Seattle Bridge, but demand hasn’t surged for either the water taxi or buses, which use the lower swing bridge.

+Only 200 riders a day were boarding the West Seattle route in October, a low rate that Switzer attributes to COVID-19 and people continuing to work from home.

 The county’s Vashon Island water taxis continue to operate, as do the separate Kitsap Transit foot ferries, which cruise downtown to the shared Pier 50 terminal.